Kostka3D/Kostka3D/README.md

 ## License

-This project is distributed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by/4.0/deed.en).
+This project is licensed under the <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">CC BY 4.0 License</a>.